 The screen comes with a feature called Ambient EQ which, when enabled, automatically adjusts the screen’s brightness to its environment.
 When I began testing the device, the colors on the screen looked a bit washed out.
 When I turned on Ambient EQ, however, everything instantly looked much better.
 Strangely, Ambient EQ was the only setting I couldn’t change with a voice command.

 The screen is so small, however, that it’s not something I’d ever use to watch a movie or TV episode.
 In a few YouTube videos, the people were so tiny that I could barely make out their facial expressions.

-In our last virtual assistant face-off, we found that Google Assistant was generally evenly matched with Alexa in a number of categories, including music and entertainment options, ordering food, online shopping (despite Alexa’s integration with Amazon), and smart-home control.
-Both assistants blew Apple’s Siri out of the water.
+In our last virtual assistant face-off of Alexa vs. Google Assistant, we found that Google Assistant was generally evenly matched with Alexa in a number of categories, including music and entertainment options, ordering food, online shopping (despite Alexa’s integration with Amazon), but Alexa was much better for smart-home control.

 When I asked Google for fried rice recipes, I got a list of ten recipes from sources including Food Network, Delish, and Allrecipes.
 This was in stark contrast to the Echo Show, which displayed a seemingly endless list of at least 20.
 But Google’s list--presumably pulled from Google results--came from a wide variety of sources, while all of Amazon’s results come from a few sources.